VPVP123/BlogSite/README.md

-# First-Portfolio
+# WebBlog type of website with CRUD operations
-My first portfolio created in HTML, CSS and Javascript.
-(Not currently up to date)
+My first real website created in HTML, CSS, Javascript and an SQL database.